What is the objective of the 13 Stars Wellness Challenge?

 Our ultimate goal with this challenge is to find a new, sustainable way of living healthier lives.
 To help facilitate this throughout the process, we are allowing the following exceptions to the Paleo Diet throughout the challenge:

-- 3 drinks per week (wine, agave tequila, or potato vodka (Tito’s))
+- 3 drinks per week (wine, agave tequila, or potato vodka (like Tito’s))

-- honey or agave (as sweeteners, use sparingly)
+- honey, agave, pure maple syrup (as sweeteners, use sparingly)

 - dark chocolate (60% cacao or more)

 “I can’t do this … <random day on my calendar> is coming up!”